 The most convenient place to buy a prepaid sim card on arrival in Argentina is of course at the international airport of Buenos Aires, called Ezeiza (EZE).
 There are two stores where you can buy a sim card for tourists.
 Read more about it in my guide for buying a sim card at Buenos Aires Airport in 2023.

 Official retail stores

-All operators have multiple phone stores around Buenos Aires and other tourist destinations in Argentina.
+All operators have multiple phone stores around Buenos Aires and other cities and tourist destinations in Argentina.
 At the official retail stores of Personal Flow and Claro they sell prepaid sim cards or actually they give them for free and do the registration for free as well.
 Movistar does NOT sell or register prepaid sim cards at their official retail stores.

 There are uncountable kiosks all over every city, basically convenience stores.
 These little shop, often open 24 hours, sell prepaid sim cards for Argentina for less than $1 USD.
 These kiosks have sim cards of Personal Flow, Claro and Movistar.
 But Traveltomtom does NOT recommend buying a prepaid sim card here, keep reading.

 Traveltomtom encourages to buy sim cards for traveling to world online because of its convenience.
 Therefore international prepaid sim cards are a very easy way to stay connected when traveling to Argentina and even more popular are e-sim cards.
 However, particularly for Argentina the sim cards you buy on the internet are pretty expensive compared to other countries.